A General History of the Middle East

 The first visible sign that things had changed was in the Indian Ocean.
 Here trade had been under the control of Moslems, especially the Mamelukes.
 Then in 1498 a Portuguese captain, Vasco da Gama, showed the world how to get from Europe to Asia by sailing around Africa, cutting out the Moslem middlemen completely.
 The Mamelukes tried to fight this threat, but in vain.
 Their ships were thin-skinned, oar-propelled galleys, designed to do battle on the relatively calm waters of the Indian Ocean or the Mediterranean Sea.
 The Portuguese, by contrast, had to deal with a stormy Atlantic Ocean, so they built more sturdy ships.
 These vessels were strong enough to carry cannon, whereas the recoil from such heavy weapons would have shaken a lighter vessel apart.
 The complete superiority of the new navy became clear at the battle of Diu (1509), where the Portuguese blew away a much larger fleet of Egyptian and Indian ships.
+We now believe this battle fatally weakened Egypt, because the Ottoman Turks conquered it just eight years later (see below).
 Then the Portuguese secured their command of the sea by setting up bases in strategic locations.
 Among these bases were Hormuz, Muscat, and Bahrein, which gave the Portuguese control over all traffic going in and out of the Persian Gulf.
 In 1517 they entered the Red Sea, penetrated all the way to Suez, and alarmed Mecca by bombarding Jiddah.(3) Later the Dutch and the English would follow the Portuguese into the Indian Ocean and seize for themselves the riches of the Orient.

 The first Safavids were Sufis living near a holy shrine at Ardabil, in Azerbaijan.
 Their founder was one Safi al-Din (1252-1334), who claimed descent from Mohammed and was highly regarded for his piety.
 In those days Sufism gained many followers by becoming the creed and refuge for desperate people.
 During the 15th century the order became a revolutionary movement as it turned increasingly Shiite, militant, and political.
 Soon they saw the leader of the order as the long-missing 12th Shiite imam--in other words, the Mahdi.
 Safavid soldiers became known as Qizilbash (Redheads), because they wore distinctive red turbans with 12 folds commemorating the 12 imams.
 Between 1459 and 1494 three heads of the order died violently.
 The next leader, Ismail Safavi, was only seven years old when he inherited the job, but the loyalty of his followers was total.
 In 1501 the young mystic defeated and drove the White Sheep Turks out of Azerbaijan, and he was crowned Shah Ismail I (1501-24) in Tabriz.